 Dry Bag for Electronics

-An ultralight dry bag is a great option for protecting essential electronics and other gear.
-I carry a 3L dry bag for my power pack, phone cords, lighter, and duct tape.
+An ultralight dry bag is a great option for protecting essential electronics, medicine and other gear.
+I carry a 3L dry bag for my power bank, phone cords, lighter, money, medicine and duct tape.

 Emergency & Safety Gear